 Western Sahara (Arabic Al-Ṣaḥrāʾ al-Gharbiyyah), is a disputed territory, partially controlled (20%) by the self-proclaimed Sahrawi Arab Democratic Republic (supported by Algeria) and partially occupied by neighbouring Morocco (with tacit support from France and the United States).
 Western Sahara was formerly part of the colony of Spanish Sahara.
 The land was relinquished by Spain, after pressure for independence, but phosphate deposits made it an attractive proposition for both Mauritania and Morocco, so independence didn’t happen.
 Morocco got there first.

 A guerrilla war with the Polisario Front contesting Morocco's sovereignty ended in a 1991 cease-fire and the establishment of a United Nations peacekeeping operation.
 The UN sought to offer a choice to the peoples of Western Sahara between independence (favoured by the Polisario Front) or integration into Morocco.
 But the proposed referendum on the question of independence never took place due to “lack of agreement on voter eligibility”.
 An approximately 1,000 mile long defensive sand berm, built by the Moroccans, runs the length of the territory, roughly separating the two sections.
+It's the second longest man made wall in the world.
 I tried asking Khalil and Naji about politics, but as far as they’re concerned this is Morocco.
 They’ve never heard of any conflict or a dividing wall.

 Western Sahara is virtually all desert and is very sparsely inhabited.
 It has a population of just over half a million people.